ma4096/mvar/README.md

 - Change from csv using comma as the separator to tab, allowing for more flexibility as what can be "transferred" (e.g. normal text).
 Currently LaTeX is not accepting it.
 - Access elements of matrices/arrays directly.
 Currently they have to be manually saved as scalar values, as matrices are always shown in pmatrix-environments.
 - Allow for all Matlab environment variables to be exported at once.
 It can get annoying with lots of variables, still less annoying than doing it by hand ;)
-- Build a list of abbreviations for typst
 - Build a variable explorer as an entirely own program (likely Python/tkinter based)
 - Allow for unit and description to be specified in Matlab
 - Change the way variables are exported in Matlab